 How often should you replace breast pump valves?

 How often you should replace breast pump valves depends on how frequently you pump and what settings you use.
-It’s a bit of a range which varies from woman to woman.
-We’ll give a range for daily expressing (1 time per day or less during the week) and frequent expressing (2 or more times per day).
+It's a bit of a range.
+We'll give a range for daily expressing (1 time per day) and frequent expressing (more than once a day).
 You should pay close attention to how your pump is performing within these ranges.

 Valve membranes (2-8 weeks)

 The valve membranes tend to not last quite as long as the duck valves.
 There is less material in these (which means less waste!) so they wear out more quickly.
 You'll want to have plenty of extras on-hand. :) Once daily expressing or less:

 You should expect to replace the membrane flap about once every 6 weeks.
 Frequent expressing: